mParticle/docs/src/pages/guides/data-master/data-planning/index.md

 This configuration states the following:
 1. The `custom_attributes` object is required and any additional attributes that are not listed below should be flagged – the behavior for additional attributes is implied by the validation dropdown for the `custom_attributes` object.
-1. An attribute called `anchor` is a string and it's required.
+2. An attribute called `anchor` is a string, and it's required.
-1. An attribute called `name` is a string and it's optional.
+3. An attribute called `name` is a string, and it's optional.

 Let's look at a couple examples to see this schema validation in action.